mint-lab/3dv_tutorial/README.md

  * Download binaries and headers for [OpenCV][] and [CLAPACK][] for Windows [Link](https://github.com/sunglok/3dv_tutorial/releases/download/misc/EXTERNAL4Windows.32bit.zip)

 ### What does its name come from?
- * The tutorial title, _An Invitation to 3D Vision_, came from [a legendary book by Yi Ma, Stefano Soatto, Jana Kosecka, and Shankar S. Sastry](http://vision.ucla.edu/MASKS/).
-We wish that this tutorial will be the first gentle invitation card for beginners in 3D vision and explorers from other fields.
+ * The main title, _An Invitation to 3D Vision_, came from [a legendary book by Yi Ma, Stefano Soatto, Jana Kosecka, and Shankar S. Sastry](http://vision.ucla.edu/MASKS/).
+We wish that our tutorial will be the first gentle invitation card for beginners in 3D vision and explorers from other fields.
  * The subtitle, _for everyone_, came from [Prof. Kim's online lecture](https://hunkim.github.io/ml/) (in Korean).
-This tutorial is also intended not only for students and researchers in academia, but also for hobbyists and developers in industries.
+Our tutorial is also intended not only for students and researchers in academia, but also for hobbyists and developers in industries.
 We tried to describe important and typical problems and their solutions in [OpenCV][].
 We hope readers understand it easily without serious mathematical background.

 ### Example descriptions
  * __Single-view Geometry__